new Event(oEvents)

 true {boolean}, the event is selected

-value any The value could be any of the following:
+The value of the Shape property can be any of the following:

 Example